 Progress Quest isn't the only idle game to parody the way videogame compulsion loops work.
 Cow Clicker was a send-up of Farmville, Cookie Clicker made fun of Candy Box, and AdVenture Capitalist was a parody of the entire genre and also of capitalism itself.
 Each time the compulsion is strong enough to suck players in as effectively as whatever is being satirized.

 Even with that, and other tangential stuff like clicking on archers to interrupt their shots or clicking on background elements like birds to squeeze a few more gold coins out, Idle Champions is a game designed to play itself.
 It even carries on in your absence when you shut it down, welcoming you back with a pile of gold the heroes earned while you were away.

-As someone who just spent 30 hours just getting off the first island in Divinity: Original Sin 2, I can see the appeal.
-When I return to that game for a few more hours I have to remember what I was up to, and then if I get murdered by Voidwoken or lose my pet friend I have to reload a save and replay some stuff.
+As someone who spent 30 hours just getting off the first island in Divinity: Original Sin 2, I can see the appeal.
+When I return to that game I have to remember what I was up to, and then if I get murdered by Voidwoken or lose my pet friend I have to reload a save and replay some stuff.
 That can feel like wasted time, but in idle games I'm always moving forward.
 The thing is, in any sense that matters, idle games absolutely are a waste of time.

 I'll never get a story out of Idle Champions about defeating a boss by teleporting it on top of an explosive barrel, never talk to the ghost of a bull convinced he can see the future.
 Even when there are slivers of story between levels they're so slight they dissolve on your tongue.